CarlMurray/flyUX-pp4/README.md

 5. In the Deploy tab, enable automatic deploys from your GitHub repository.
 6. Click the "Deploy Branch" button to deploy the app.
 7. Once the app has been deployed, click the "Open App" button to view the app.
+8. If using S3, you will need to set up an S3 bucket and add the environment variables to your Heroku app (see tutorial [here](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) for reference.)

 #### 📐 Environment Variables
 - For local deployment, you will need to create a `.env` file in the root directory of the project and set the environment variables in this file.